ASOPRS Ophthalmic Plastic Surgery Fellowship (Even Year)

 Upon successful completion of the two-year fellowship, the fellow will be eligible to apply for admission to ASOPRS, submit a thesis, and then sit for the ASOPRS written and oral examinations.
 It is expected that the fellow will pursue ASOPRS membership.

 Working closely with Dr. Freitag and other oculoplastic faculty, fellows gain experience in a wide variety of surgical procedures.
-Fellows will also interact with physicians in a variety of other specialties, including otolaryngology, oral maxillofacial surgery, dermatology, Mohs surgery, neuroradiology, plastic surgery, and ophthalmic pathology at Massachusetts General Hospital and other affiliated facilities.
+Fellows will also interact with physicians in a variety of other specialties, including otolaryngology, dermatology, Mohs surgery, neuroradiology, plastic surgery, and ophthalmic pathology at Massachusetts General Hospital and other affiliated facilities.

 The fellowship’s primary locations include Massachusetts Eye and Ear and the VA Boston Healthcare System in Jamaica Plain.
 The VA is a busy, regional referral center for all of New England, and the residents who staff it are from Mass.
 Eye and Ear and Boston University.
 Mass.
 Eye and Ear fellows are the only oculoplastic surgery fellows that participate in VA activities.